Trekking Annapurna in Nepal

 Where do I sleep and eat?

-The Annapurna circuit isn’t a wilderness experience.
-You will never be more than 10km from the nearest village or outpost and all of them offer places to sleep and eat.
+The Annapurna trekking circuit isn’t exactly a wilderness experience.
+You will never be more than 10km from the nearest village or outpost and all of them offer places for you to sleep and eat.
 Often, accommodation is free on the condition that you eat in the guesthouse although you may have to pay extra if you want an extra blanket or hot water.
 Meals on the trail are far more expensive than in the cities and get more expensive the higher up you get.
 You will still rarely pay more than 5oorps ($5) for a meal though and it will be filling.

 You don’t need to book anywhere in advance, just ask around and somebody will put you up.